nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 [comment]: # (@@author A0127545A)
 ### 3.8.
 Deleting a task : `delete`

-For when your task is no longer necessary.<br>
+Assuming you have been using ToLuist for a long while, you may want to remove some of your older tasks.<br>
-Deletes the specified task from the todo list.<br>
+`delete` allows you to delete a task or multiple tasks from the todo list.<br>
 Format: `delete INDEX(ES)`

 > * Deletes the task at the specified `INDEX`. <br>